 Demystifying Meah Shearim

-I have fond memories from almost thirty years ago learning in yeshiva and trekking around different parts of Jerusalem.
+I have fond memories from almost forty years ago learning in yeshiva and trekking around different parts of Jerusalem.
 I would occasionally spend time in Meah Shearim, buying olive wood souvenirs, having a schnitzel in Ma’adan Hamuchan, or picking up a tallis or some other religious article in the many Judaica stores lining the main road.

 I always enjoyed watching the tourists gaze at the community with bewilderment, as if they stepped out of a time machine and were transported to Europe circa 1800.
 Understandably, the neighborhood is somewhat daunting as the people look, act and dress differently.
 Although Meah Shearim is located just a few blocks away from the center of Jerusalem, in many ways it feels like a different universe.